smallcluster/ccmaze/readme.md

 ![](imgs/header.webp?raw=true)

-A lua library for generating mazes represented with a grid of states model.
+A lua library for generating mazes with a grid of states representation.

 ## Installation